hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 ```

 ### Pod inline volume parameters (Local Ephemeral Volumes)
-These parameters are applicable only for Pod inline volumes and to be specified within Pod spec.
+These parameters are applicable only for Pod inline volumes and are to be specified within Pod spec.

 | Parameter                      | String  | Description |
 | ------------------------------ | ------- | ----------- |